1996 Democratic National Convention: Voting

 Clinton and Gore went on to defeat Bob Dole and Jack Kemp in the November general election in an Electoral College landslide with a substantial popular vote margin.

 Notable events

 On August 28, Civil Rights Movement historian Randy Kryn and 10 others were arrested by the Federal Protective Service while doing a demonstration.

 In the middle of the convention, many of the delegates danced to the song "Macarena".
 Al Gore famously danced to the song while standing still.

-The original Broadway cast of Rent performed "Seasons of Love" at the end of the Convention.
+The original Broadway cast of Rent performed "Seasons of Love" at the end of the convention.

 Taste of Chicago, a group of restaurants who have an annual street festival, catered the press area.

+Reception

+Chicago's performance as a convention host city was regarded to have been successful.